 Many people think that online education is an easy way out.
 I let those people know that if a person is planning to attend an online class, he or she must be self-directed.
 Online is a tool to assist those who are unable to enter the traditional college classroom but are motivated to meet their educational goals.
 As working adult learners, online students bring their goals, experiences, and desires to the classroom.
 They are motivated to bring something new to each and every class.
 They are prepared to succeed (p.
 41 as cited in White & Weight).

 Communication is critical to any online class.
-Your professor will set up guidelines in your respective classroom for communicating.
+Your professor should set up guidelines in your respective classroom for communicating.

 Be sure to set aside a significant amount of time for your online class and this includes time to study.
 Time management is critical and I cannot stress this enough.

-Online courses require more support from family and friends to keep one's motivation high since the online student is responsible for his/her learning outcomes.
-The online classroom will include lectures and like items needed for the class, but it is the sole responsibility of the student learner to read those materials, not the professors to be sure the student is spoon-fed in any way.
+Online courses require more support from family and friends to keep one's motivation high since the online student is responsible for his or her learning outcomes.
+The online classroom typically includes lectures and like items needed for the class, but it is the sole responsibility of the student learner to read those materials -- it is not up to the instructors to be sure the student is spoon-fed in any way.
 Therefore, having family and friends support is critical.
 Many students fail to recognize this and in turn, blame the professor when something goes wrong or does not seem to fit their perceptions.
 It happens a great deal in online classrooms.
 Burnout occurs all too often.

 Meeting Deadlines and Timeframes

 Online classes require a lot of discipline from the student learner and motivation to get the work done.
 You must take full responsibility as a student in the online environment that learning is your sole responsibility.
 Meeting deadlines and timeframes is your full responsibility, not the instructor's.
 Priest (2000) posited, "it [online learning] does require commitment and particular characteristics of the learner.
 Although online learners do not have to be computer experts or have a complete understanding of the software, they do need a willingness to learn" (p.
 40-41 as cited in White & Weight).
-You will become frustrated when/if you fall behind and then, as many students do, you could end up blaming your instructor or others for things that are not even his/her fault, but yours.
+You can become frustrated when or if you fall behind and then, as many students do, and you could end up blaming your instructor or others for things that are not even that person's fault, but yours.
 It is imperative that you, the student, take ownership for your learning outcomes.
 Recognize this.
 Do not blame someone else for your inabilities.